 The plan includes cover for computerised tomography (CT), magnetic resonance imaging (MRI) scans and positron emission tomography (PET).
 If you require CT, MRI or PET we will make full payment if you use a scanning centre listed in The Islands Health Plan Directory of Hospitals.
-If you use a scanning centre in the UK or Channel Islands that is not listed in The Islands Health Plan Directory of Hospitals, you will be entirely responsible for paying the hospital bills.
+If you use a scanning centre in the UK or Channel Islands that is not listed in The Islands Health Plan Directory of Hospitals, then we will only pay the cash benefit shown in the benefits table.
+You will be entirely responsible for paying the hospital bills